Student Resources

 • In Remote Learning, it is critical that you intentionally connect with your Professors and TAs.
 Attend virtual office hours and ask questions early and often.
 It is vital that you communicate early with your instructors if you are struggling due to illness, family responsibilities, or financial challenges.
 You don't necessarily have to share details, but give them an opportunity to help support you during this difficult time.
 They too face their own challenges, so they will likely understand.

-Student Disability Center and instructor regarding your accommodations.
+If needed, communicate with the Student Disability Center and instructor regarding your accommodations.
 As well, if captions are not being provided in the video for any of your courses, ask via email for captions to be enabled.

 Interacting with classmates is also different during Remote Learning.
 How will you engage in discussion forums?
 How will you actively participate via chat, break out rooms, google docs, etc.?
 Beyond what is required in courses, you might also consider participating in online study groups or joining a study team.
 How will you work in groups or teams?
 Establish ways to leverage and connect to your network beyond classmates, such as with friends, roommates, or family.